pierrepeterlongo/b2s_doc/docs/source/results.rst

 The previously proposed benchmark shows the scalability of the proposed approach.
-Although performed on random sequences, there is no objective reason why performance should differ on real data, regardless of the number of $k$-mers actually detected in the data.
+Although performed on random sequences, there is no objective reason why performance should differ on real data, regardless of the number of :math:`k`-mers actually detected in the data.
 We verify this claim by applying `back_to_sequences` to real complex metagenomic sequencing data from the `Tara <https://www.nature.com/articles/s41579-020-0364-5>`_ ocean project.